 - Apple Cider Vinegar: Apple cider vinegar (also commonly known as ACV) has numerous health benefits.
 To use it for a migraine, just add a tablespoon of ACV to a tablespoon of honey, mix it up in a glass of water and drink up.
 The anti-inflammatory properties play a huge role in the pain relief provided by ACV.

 - Lavender & Mint Essential Oils: This combination of essential oils will help calm your nerves and relax you, along with providing anti-inflammatory properties that will ease your pain.
 You can combine both of these oils with a carrier oil and massage the combination into your temples, forehead, and neck.
 You can also use it in a steam treatment.

 - Peppermint: The anti-inflammatory properties ease the pain and also calm and soothe the nerves.
 Peppermint not only contains anti-inflammatory properties but it also produces antispasmodic properties, as well as calming effects.
 Drink a cup of this sweetened tea or use the essential oil for a head massage and aromatherapy.

 - Cayenne Pepper: Cayenne peppers have the ability to stimulate the circulation of blood in our body, as well as the ability to improve blood flow.
 These peppers contain a compound called capsaicin which acts as a natural painkiller.
-You can make a tea using ½ - 1 full teaspoon of cayenne pepper powder in a glass of warm water.
+You can make a tea using one-half to one full teaspoon of cayenne pepper powder in a glass of warm water.
 This isn’t the tastiest relief, but it does work!
 Drink the tea when needed.
 If you can’t bring yourself to drink the tea you can make a paste to apply to your head.

 One of the most important things when dealing with a sinus headache is clearing the congestion from the nasal cavities, which makes the steam treatment the best option, in my opinion.